RahulSChand/gpu_poor/README.md

 ### How reliable are the numbers?
 The results can vary depending on your model, input data, cuda version & what quant you are using & it is impossible to predict exact values.
-I have tried to take these into account & make sure the results arr withing 500MB.
-I have cross checked 3b,7b & 13b models against what the website gives & what I get on my RTX 4090 & 2060.
-Below is the table, all numbers are within 500MB.
+I have tried to take these into account & make sure the results are within 500MB.
+Below table I cross-check 3b,7b & 13b model memories given by the website vs. what what I get on my RTX 4090 & 2060 GPUs.
+All values are within 500MB.

 <img width="604" alt="image" src="https://github.com/RahulSChand/gpu_poor/assets/16897807/3d49a422-f174-4537-b5fa-42adc4b15a89">

+### How are the values calculated?

+`Total memory = model size + kv-cache + activation memory + optimizer/grad memory + cuda etc. overhead`
+1. Model size = this is your `.bin` file size (divide it by 2 if Q8 quant & by 4 if Q4 quant).
+2. KV-Cache = Memory taken by KV (key-value) vectors.
+Size =  `(2 x sequence length x hidden size)` **per layer**.
+For huggingface this `(2 x 2 x sequence length x hidden size)
+3. Activation Memory = When you use LoRA even though your model params don't have grad their results still need to be stored to do backward through them (these take the most memory).
+There is no simple formula here, it depends on the implementation.
+4. Optimizer/Grad memory = Memory taken by `.grad` tensors & tensors associated with the optimizer (`running avg` etc.)
+5. Cuda etc. overhead = Around 500-1GB memory is taken by CUDA whenever cuda is loaded, this varies.
+Also there are additional overheads when you use any quantization (like bitsandbytes).
+Again no straightforward formula

 ### Why are the results wrong?
 Sometimes the answers might be very wrong in which case please open an issue here & I will try to fix it.

 ### TODO
 1. Add support for exLlama